 be conscious is to be able to see oneself.
 At that very moment one falls into

 reality, and leaves the Dream Castle.
-Similarly, Dionysos fell into the world when he spotted his own image in a mirror.
+Similarly, the god Dionysos fell into the world when he spotted his own image in a mirror.

 Obviously, then, both Narcissus and Cottongrass are generic models in

-that we cannot exactly know what characterizes the content that is being established and rooted in
+that we cannot exactly know what characterizes the content that becomes established and rooted in

 consciousness.
-It’s a mysterious process that is being portrayed.
+It’s a mysterious process which is here portrayed.
 It could be

 the realization of sexuality, or it could be awareness of the anima